Softeq/angular-libs/projects/data-mappers-lib/README.md

 const restoredCompany = companyMapper.deserialize(serializedCompany);
 ```

-#### Mapping of HTTP Requests/Responses
+### Mapping of HTTP Requests/Responses

 HTTP communications, especially REST-based communications, actively use parts of HTTP protocol (status, method, headers)
  to transfer important information.
 While HTTP request and response has different structure, both of them support headers which sometimes play crucial
  role in making request and response interpretation.

 For example, it is a common practice to use `ETag` header together with `If-Match` (`If-Non-Match`) header to avoid
  lost updates (this technique is called "*optimistic locking*").
  `DataMapper`s can also help in this field and provide reusable composable and ease to use approach
- to support such interactions.
+ to support such kind of communications.

 Let's imagine we have a page where we can update employee information.
-From the REST-based communication point of view
+From the communication point of view
  we need two endpoints: one to get state of resource (`GET`) and another one to update its state (`PUT`).
  In addition we have to avoid *lost updates*, for this purpose our communication protocol supports handling of
  `ETag` and `If-Match` headers (which is, I believe, a common practice).